Yasminem2022/Final_Project/README.md

 - Tableau Public

 ## Summary
 One of the first tasks performed with our raw data was merging the two datasets and dropping duplicate data.
-This was performed in pgAdmin 4 and can be found [here](https://github.com/Yasminem2022/Final_Project/blob/main/schema.sql).
+This was performed in pgAdmin 4 and the schema can be found [here](https://github.com/Yasminem2022/Final_Project/blob/main/schema.sql).

 The machine learning methods that we initially used were linear regression, random forest, and decision tree.
 This required splitting our preprocessed data into a training and testing dataset.
 Below are the boxplot results of the test and predicted data for each machine learning method.